QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	 VSM                        --              0~6              microwave masking
 	=====================    =============   =============      ===================

 Qubits available in the pltform are specified in ``qubits`` section, as shown below.
 For CC-Light only ``count`` needs to be specified which indiates the number of available qubits.
+Each qubit  can be used by only one gate at a time.

 .. code-block::
    :linenos: